 About me

 My name is Jingwu Tang (唐静吾).
-I am a first-year PhD student in the Software and Societal Systems Department at Carnegie Mellon University, where I am fortunate to be advised by Prof. Steven Wu and Prof. Fei Fang.
+I am a second-year PhD student in School of Computer Science at Carnegie Mellon University, where I am fortunate to be advised by Prof. Steven Wu and Prof. Fei Fang.
 Before that, I obtained my bachelor’s degree at Turing class, Peking University.
-During my undergraduate research journey, I was fortunate to be advised by Prof. Xiaotie Deng.
-My research interest broadly lies in differential privacy, algorithmic game theory and machine learning.
-Most recently, I have been thinking about how to design better mechanisms through machine learning approaches.
+During my undergraduate study, I was fortunate to be advised by Prof. Xiaotie Deng.
+My research interest lies in reinforcement learning, game theory and multi-calibration.

 Publications